 Pilanesberg National Park, the third largest in South Africa, is a three hour drive from Matswani Safari Lodge.
 A drive through picturesque mountain formations, developed through millenniums and which stretches through 600km’s/373mi’s of South African landscape.
 Pilanesberg covers an area of approx. 55,000 hectares/ 135,908 acres and was created through the gradual increase of merged plots.

 Upon arrival in the park, we ascend the open safari vehicles and drive through the massive area while our professional guide shares their knowledge of the various wildlife.

 All safari vehicles driving in the park are in constant radio contact, so we will immediately know if anyone else for example spots elephants and be able to make our way there shortly.
 This ensures the substantial likelihood that you will have a marvellous wildlife experience.

 Pilanesberg National Park is a beautiful area.
 Situated in a volcanic landscape, its impressive mountain formations and open plains is home to a wide range of antelopes and one of the world’s largest populations of the endangered white rhino.
 Simultaneously, Pilanesberg offers “the Big Five” – lion, elephant, buffalo, rhinoceros and leopard – in addition to giraffes, hippopotami, cheetahs, 300 species of birds and so much more.

-Before tonights dinner our guides will invites guests for a cocktail in the Rhino bar and there will again be free wine tasting of the wine recommended for the evenings dinner.
+Before tonights dinner our guides will invite guests for a cocktail in bar and there will again be free wine tasting of the wine recommended for the evenings dinner.

 Immediately following sunrise, we leave the lodge and begin our safari.